Dvd-Znf/Solar_Tracking_Software/README.md

 LDR Top Right  -> A1 (Analog IN)
 LDR Down Left  -> A3 (Analog IN)
 LDR Down Right -> A2 (Analog IN)
-These can be changed from where they are initially declared:
+These can be changed from `config.h`:
 ```
 int LDR_Top_Left = /*value of pin here*/,
     LDR_Top_Right = /*value of pin here*/,